 Norway

-Supreme Court ruling - No duty to consider reassignment in cases of summary dismissal (case law)
+Supreme Court ruling - Classification of emergency foster carers (case law)

 Employer risk N/A